Te Waimate Mission

 Far North

-Te Waimate was selected, and land was purchased from local Ngāpui after the Girls' War of 1830.
-The first house was quickly built, and a farm was established.
-It was the fourth CMS mission station in NZ and the first outside the Bay of Islands.
-The house is the second oldest building in NZ after Mission House in Kerikeri.
-The St John the Baptist Church was added, and the first all-European marriage occurred in 1831.
-The church you see today is the third iteration and dates to 1871.
+The mission was established after purchasing land from local Ngāpuhi following the Girls' War of 1830.
+The first house was swiftly constructed, and a farm was set up, marking the fourth CMS mission station in New Zealand and the first outside the Bay of Islands.
+The house at Te Waimate is the second oldest building in the country, following the Mission House in Kerikeri.
+The St John the Baptist Church is the third iteration of the church and dates to 1871.
+The first version witnessed the first all-European marriage in Aotearoa in 1831.

-A community quickly developed with several more houses, a flour mill, a school, and several small industries, such as printing and brickworks.
-Local missionaries were also engaged in translating the Bible into Māori.
-In 1835, Charles Darwin visited the village during his trip to the Bay of Islands and in 1840, 6 local rangatira signed the Treaty of Waitangi there.
-In 1842, the first Anglican bishop of NZ, Bishop George Selwyn, set up the first theology school (St Johns College).
-This was followed by the first synod in NZ in 1844, but not long after, the bishop and college moved to Auckland.
+A thriving community emerged around Te Waimate Mission, featuring additional houses, a flour mill, a school, and small industries like printing and brickworks.
+Missionaries engaged in translating the Bible into Māori.
+Notably, Charles Darwin visited in 1835, and in 1840, six local rangatira signed the Treaty of Waitangi there.
+Bishop George Selwyn, New Zealand's first Anglican bishop, established the first theology school, St John's College, in 1842.
+The first synod in New Zealand followed in 1844, but soon after, the bishop and college relocated to Auckland.

-Initially, Te Waimate was more commercially competitive than a similar mission-based model in Kerikeri, but it ultimately failed.
-Local Māori were expected to provide the labour and weren’t that keen.
-The problem was exacerbated in 1845 during the Flagstaff War when the Government army used the mission station to support its campaign in the region, compromising its neutrality.
-The Battle of Ōhaeawai was nearby, and some army casualties were buried in the church graveyard.
-The station fell into disuse, and the buildings were eventually removed or sold off, except for the one you see.
-Heritage NZ has preserved this and the grounds as a museum.
+Initially, Te Waimate was more commercially successful than a similar mission in Kerikeri.
+However, it eventually failed due to a lack of enthusiasm from local Māori, who were expected to provide cheap labour.
+The mission's neutrality was compromised during the Flagstaff War in 1845 when the Government army used it to support their campaign.
+The nearby Battle of Ōhaeawai led to army casualties being buried in the church graveyard.
+Consequently, the mission fell into disuse, and most buildings were removed or sold, except for the one preserved by Heritage NZ as a museum.

-Te Waimate Mission is on Te Ahu Ahu Road on the western outskirts of the hamlet of Waimate North.
-It is a few km from State Highway 1, east of Lake Omapere.
-It is also a short 15 to 20-minute drive from Kerikeri or Paihia.
+Te Waimate Mission is located on Te Ahu Ahu Road, on the western outskirts of Waimate North.
+It is a few kilometres from State Highway 1, east of Lake Ōmāpere.
+The mission is easily accessible, being just a 15 to 20-minute drive from Kerikeri, Paihia and Waitangi.

 Explore Nearby Routes